digego/extempore/INSTALL.md

 patch -p0 < /path/to/extempore/extras/extempore-llvm-3.7.0.patch
 ```

-Then build LLVM, moving the libraries into
+Then build LLVM, moving the libraries into `/path/to/extempore/llvm`
-`/path/to/extempore/llvm` as part of the `install` step
+as part of the `install` step

 ```
 mkdir cmake-build && cd cmake-build cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_TERMINFO=OFF -DLLVM_ENABLE_ZLIB=OFF -DCMAKE_INSTALL_PREFIX=/path/to/extempore/llvm .. && make && make install
 ```

-On **Windows**, you'll probably want to specify a 64-bit generator e.g.
+On **Windows**, you'll also need to specify a 64-bit generator e.g.
 `-G"Visual Studio 14 2015 Win64"`

+## Building Extempore

-## Generate build files with CMake
+### Generate build files with CMake

 In your `extempore` directory,